rackerlabs/support-how-to/content/cloud-servers/apache-configuration-on-ubuntu.md

 ---
 permalink: apache-configuration-on-ubuntu/
-audit_date:
+audit_date: '2016-06-21'
 title: Configure Apache on Ubuntu
 type: article
 created_date: '2012-07-23'
 created_by: Rackspace Support
-last_modified_date: '2016-05-26'
+last_modified_date: '2016-06-21'
 last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Ubuntu uses a different Apache layout than you may have encountered if you have used Apache with non-Debian based Operating Systems.

-The differences are not huge and, indeed, help in configuring and deploying websites.
+Ubuntu uses a different Apache layout than is used in non-Debian based operating systems.
+The differences are small, but helpful in configuring and deploying websites.
+This article explains some of the site and module configuration settings for Apache on Ubuntu, and describes how to enable and disable sites and modules as needed.

-### Assumptions
+### Before you begin

--  You have used `aptitude` to install Apache on your Ubuntu server.
+Use `aptitude` to install Apache on your Ubuntu server.

+The advantage of using `aptitude` is that you will get any security updates from Ubuntu (if and when distributed) and dependencies are automatically installed.

+### View the configuration file

-To see what is in your Apache config file, run the following commands:
+To view the contents of the Apache configuration file, run the following commands:

-    cd /etc/apache2
-    ls

-You should see output similar to the following:

     $ cd /etc/apache2
     $ ls

+The output should look as follows:

     apache2.conf   envvars     mods-available   ports.conf       sites-enabled
-    conf.d         httpd.conf  nods-enabled     sites-available
+    conf.d         httpd.conf  mods-enabled     sites-available

-Next, we'll look at the following folders to see the configuration settings:
+### Configuration settings

+This section explains the configuration settings in the following folders:

 -  sites-available
 -  sites-enabled
 -  mods-available
 -  mods-enabled

-### Configuration settings

 #### sites-available

-Inside **sites-avilable** will be files containing the configurations for each site you want to serve.
-These are known as **vhosts** or **virtual hosts**.
+The **sites-available** folder contains the configurations for each site that you want to serve.
+These are known as **virtual hosts**, or **vhosts**.

 If you look inside this folder, you should see that there is one (default) site available:

-    ls sites-available/
+    $ ls sites-available/
     ...
     default    default-ssl

 The Apache installation has a **default** and a **default-ssl** vhost available.
-When you navigated to the Cloud Server IP address and got the "It works!" message, it was the **default** file that told Apache what to do and where the files were located.
+When you navigate to the IP address of your cloud server and get the "It works!" message, the **default** file is telling Apache what to do and where the files were located.

-We'll look at vhosts in more detail and create our own in a later article.

-**Note:** A file in **sites-available** is not automatically active.
+**Note:** A file in the **sites-available** folder is not automatically active.
 It is simply available for serving if you enable it.

 #### sites-enabled

-The **sites-enabled** folder contains symlinks to the sites that you actually want to serve.
+The **sites-enabled** folder contains symlinks to the sites that you are actually serving.

-For example, you could have two vhosts configured and ready for use in the **sites-available** folder, but only one of them enabled.
-Only the vhost symlinked from the **site-enabled** older would be served.
+For example, you could have two vhosts configured and ready for use in the **sites-available** folder, but only the vhost that has a symlink from the **site-enabled** folder is being served.

-If you look inside this folder, you will see which site is currently enabled:
+If you look inside this folder, you see which site is currently enabled:

-    ls -l sites-enabled
+    $ ls -l sites-enabled
     ...
     lrwxrwxrwx 1 root root 26 Nov 28 22:38 000-default -> ../sites-available/default

-This means that the **default** site has been enabled; the symlink named "000-default" links to the **default** file in the **sites-available** folder.
+This result shows that the **default** site is enabled.
+The symlink named **000-default** links to the **default** file in the **sites-available** folder.

-The other thing to note is the naming.
-It's possible for a domain to point to your Cloud Server IP address but have no site configuration file.
-In these cases, the first enabled site (alphabetically) will be displayed; i.e. **000-default**'s config will be used.
+**Note:** A domain can point to your cloud server's IP address but have no site configuration file.
+In such a case, the first enabled site (alphabetically) is displayed.
+For example, the configuration for **000-default** would be used.

 #### mods-available